Let say you administer Microsoft 365 SharePoint Online and you want to get a list of new SharePoint sites (e.g. sites created during last week/month).

 In Microsoft Office 365, under MS Teams, there are 3 team types:

 Public team: you can join the public team if you wish.
-You can see public team name and description, but from MS Teams (desktop or web application) you cannot see public team content until you are team member.
+The site behind the public team is shared with everyone except external users, so you can see public team name and description, but from MS Teams (desktop or web application) you cannot see public team content until you are team member.

-Org-wide team: you join the team automatically (details)
+Org-wide team: you are joined the team automatically (details)

-But what if you are looking for a specific public team not in the list…
+There is a “Search teams” box at the top right, so what if you are looking for a specific public team (not in the list) …

 NB: do not use wildcards, it will not work: